 Impact: In infested areas, this beetle has killed millions of ash trees and has led to major efforts by state and local officials to limit its spread through strict quarantines and fines for the movement of wood, especially firewood, out of infested areas.
-The emerald ash borer has not been detected in Texas to date, but its presence has been confirmed in 13 states in the upper Midwest and southern Canada and has been detected as far south as eastern Missouri.
-Currently, surveillance traps are being deployed throughout the eastern half of the state in an attempt to detect this pest before it becomes established.
+The emerald ash borer has now expanded info 26 states, including Texas, as well as 5 Canadian provinces.
+In Texas, it was discovered in traps deployed in northeastern Texas in 2016.
+Adult individuals have been found in Bowie, Cass and Marion Counties and infestations have been found in Denton, Harrison and Tarrant Counties (2020).

 View More Pictures